Greenlane Poetry

 --chosen-work--

-If that does not say much for
+if that does not say much for

 his whole story

-well If there was ever interest strong enough
+well if there was ever interest strong enough

 apart from liking beer and fish and chips